 It is better for storm water to be absorbed on site - in water gardens, rain barrels, or straight into the ground - than to carry it off to waste water facilities.

-I wrote the post below in 2013, when my neighbors and I were trying to point out the negative environmental impact of a proposed development.
+I wrote the post below in 2013, when my neighbors and I were trying to point out the negative environmental impact of a proposed development in the Alki Beach neighborhood.
 You can use this method of calculation to determine how much water is accumulated on your property, and then decide how best to manage it yourself.

 Originally published - 5/27/13

 First, take the square footage of the roof area.
-In this case, we're going to use the square footage of the combined building footprints since we don't have actual roofs to measure.
+In this case, we're going to use the square footage of the combined building footprints for the Alki 11 since we don't have actual roofs to measure.
 According to the developer's Environmental (SEPA) Checklist, this is 5,511 sf.

 Now multiply the square footage by 144 to get the number of square inches.